davidemiceli/chainode/README.md

 </p>
 <h1 align="center">Chainode</h1>

-A private blockchain network based on Node.js, Redis, and MongoDB.
+<h4 align="center">A private blockchain network.</h4>

-It allows to exchange data (as transactions) between participants using encrypted messages with the signature of each participant.
+Chainode allows to exchange data (as transactions) between participants using encrypted messages with the signature of each participant.
 These transactions are stored as blocks in a distributed ledger.

-This is a work in progress.
+Chainode is written in Javascript for Node.js, and it is a work in progress.

 ## How it works